Om-jannu/packurbag/README.md

      This command starts forwarding traffic from Ngrok's randomly generated public URL to your local server running on port 5000.
    - Copy the public URL.

-`Note: if ngrok command doesnt run try running with admin privileges or sudo privileges`
+`Note: if ngrok command doesn't work on cmd, try running with admin privileges or sudo privileges`

 ##### (Step 3.)
 Flutter Setup :